pingcap/tidb-dev-guide/src/understand-tidb/table-statistics.md

 When constructing the index column histogram, we use [SortedBuilder](https://github.com/pingcap/tidb/blob/466f6e77b6b01f09443043f75156de4ca2892141/statistics/builder.go#L28) to maintain the intermediate state of the building process.
 Since the number of rows of data cannot be known in advance, the depth of each bucket cannot be determined.
 However, since the data in the index column is already ordered, we set the initial depth of each bucket to 1 in [NewSortedBuilder](https://github.com/pingcap/tidb/blob/466f6e77b6b01f09443043f75156de4ca2892141/statistics/builder.go#L44).
 For each piece of data, [Iterate](https://github.com/pingcap/tidb/blob/466f6e77b6b01f09443043f75156de4ca2892141/statistics/builder.go#L56) will insert the data in a similar way when constructing a column histogram.
 If at a certain point, the number of required buckets exceeds the current bucket number, then use [mergeBucket](https://github.com/pingcap/tidb/blob/466f6e77b6b01f09443043f75156de4ca2892141/statistics/histogram.go#L532) to merge every two previous buckets into one, double the bucket depth, and then continue to insert.

 After collecting the histograms separately established on each Region, we also need to merge the histograms on each Region with [MergeHistogram](https://github.com/pingcap/tidb/blob/466f6e77b6b01f09443043f75156de4ca2892141/statistics/histogram.go#L761).
 In this function:

-- In order to ensure that each value only appears in one bucket, we dealt with the problem of the buckets at the junction, that is, if the upper and lower bounds of the two buckets at the junction are [equal](https://github.com/pingcap/tidb/blob/466f6e77b6b01f09443043f75156de4ca2892141/statistics/histogram.go#L775), then the two buckets need to be merged first;
+* In order to ensure that each value only appears in one bucket, we deal with the problem of the buckets at the junction, that is, if the upper and lower bounds of the two buckets at the junction are [equal](https://github.com/pingcap/tidb/blob/466f6e77b6b01f09443043f75156de4ca2892141/statistics/histogram.go#L775), then the two buckets need to be merged first;
-- Before actual merging, we [adjust](https://github.com/pingcap/tidb/blob/466f6e77b6b01f09443043f75156de4ca2892141/statistics/histogram.go#L795-L806) the average bucket depth of the two histograms to be approximately equal;
+* Before actual merging, we [adjust](https://github.com/pingcap/tidb/blob/466f6e77b6b01f09443043f75156de4ca2892141/statistics/histogram.go#L795-L806) the average bucket depth of the two histograms to be approximately equal;
-- If the number of buckets exceeds the limit after the histogram is merged, then the two adjacent buckets are [merged](https://github.com/pingcap/tidb/blob/466f6e77b6b01f09443043f75156de4ca2892141/statistics/histogram.go#L814) into one.
+* If the number of buckets exceeds the limit after the histogram is merged, then the two adjacent buckets are [merged](https://github.com/pingcap/tidb/blob/466f6e77b6b01f09443043f75156de4ca2892141/statistics/histogram.go#L814) into one.

 ## Statistics maintenance